Discover sustainable transportation solutions for your event

 When we talk about sustainable transportation, we're really talking about smart, practical ways to reduce the environmental toll of travel.
 For events, this means steering clear of a sea of single-occupancy cars and instead championing options like public transport, organised carpooling, and even cycling.
 Think of it less as an environmental obligation and more as a strategic upgrade for your event.
 It’s about creating a smoother, more accessible, and genuinely modern experience for everyone involved.

-When you prioritise how people get to and from your venue, you can elevate your brand, attract a loyal, eco-conscious crowd, and sometimes even find unexpected cost savings.
-It’s about moving beyond vague promises and tackling the single biggest contributor to your event’s carbon footprint.
+Let’s be honest, event organisation is already a logistical puzzle.
+Adding sustainability can feel like one more thing on an endless to-do list.
+But focusing on green mobility isn’t just another box to tick; it’s a strategic advantage.
+When you prioritise how people get to and from your venue, you elevate your brand, attract a loyal, eco-conscious crowd, and sometimes even find unexpected cost savings.
 Travel can account for up to 80% of total emissions, making it the most impactful area for you to drive real change.

 Lessons from the Dutch approach to mobility

-The country is aiming for 100% of new vehicle sales to be zero-emission by 2030 and is on track for a massive 50% reduction in transport-related CO₂ emissions.
+For real-world inspiration, we only need to look at countries already leading the charge.
+The Netherlands, for example, is a global benchmark with incredibly ambitious goals for its transport sector.
+The country is aiming for 100% of new vehicle sales to be zero-emission by 2030.
 Cities like Utrecht are living proof of this commitment, pioneering car-free zones and even building the world’s largest bicycle parking garage.
+You can learn more about these pioneering efforts in the Netherlands and see firsthand how a national focus on smart mobility can create replicable results.

 Digging deeper with attendee insights

 While your registration data gives you the “where,” you still need to figure out the “how.”
 For this, a simple, well-timed survey is your best friend.
 You don’t need to bombard people with dozens of questions; just focus on the essentials to get the job done.
+Ask your attendees directly about how they plan to travel.
+A quick multiple-choice question during registration or in a pre-event email can provide incredibly powerful insights.
+Try asking things like:

 • How are you planning to get to our event? (e.g., car, train, bus, bicycle)